danielharrell/open-eyes-lect-2017-18/Open.md

 in other words, only in reference to another thing, namely that which represents, and this is himself.[^WWR]

-- Perhaps start by mentioning the book more explicitly.
-    - The book is Schopenhauer's *World as Will and Representation*---that is very long, indebted to the philosophy of Kant, and not on our program's reading list.

-- Schopenhauer here offers a memorable description of what it means to be enclosed in openness.
+- Perhaps order here should be: this is a passage that describes the dawning of philosophical discernment, that is, the origin of awareness.
+But this discernment is that we are enclosed in openness.

-- This is a description of being enclosed in openness.
+- First conclusion: this is a description of being enclosed in openness.

-   - Mention eyes being opaque rather than transparent.
+- We can use our earlier account of eyes to show this.

-   - On this account, our eyes are not transparent, but opaque; we see not through them, but with them; to a world not outside us, but inside us, or at least in a relation to us that is given rather than gained;
-     a world that is always my representation rather than ever a reality apart.
+- Eyes, on this account, are not transparent, but opaque; we see not through them, but with them; to a world not outside us, but inside us, or at least in a relation to us that is given rather than gained; a world that is always my representation rather than ever a reality apart.
-   - From earlier draft: Think again of how we say our eyes are open when we are awake, which captures how we seem to see *through* our eyes, as if they were transparent, to a whole world outside us.
-But this is also again to speak figuratively, and perhaps somewhat thoughtlessly.
-     For how can eyes be transparent if they have color?
-Or be open if they can be poked, injured, even blinded?
-If we spoke more thoughtfully about our eyes, and about our relation to the world through awareness more generally, we might say something more like this:

-- But it makes philosophical reflection, or a certain kind of awareness, depend on being enclosed in openness.
+- Second conclusion: philosophical reflection, or the deepest kind of awareness, depend on being enclosed in openness.

 - Move from here to philosophy being borne of questioning